---

 });

-When you deploy to Vercel, the SDK fetches your latest flag definitions once at build time and bundles them into the deployment.
+When you deploy to Vercel, the build process fetches your latest flag definitions once at build time and bundles them into the deployment.
+This happens automatically when your project has at least one environment variable containing an SDK Key for Vercel Flags.
 This serves two purposes:

 Because the flag definitions are bundled into your deployment, they count toward the [function bundle size limit](/docs/functions/limitations#bundle-size-limits).